ShieldFinanceHQ/contracts/README.md

 ## Exchanges

+**Note:** this is a list of exchanges where the Shield contract can protect investors.
+If you want to trade our token, use [CHT-ETH market](https://info.uniswap.org/token/0xa7e6b2ce535b83e82ab598e9e432705f8d7ce929) (also see "[Why CoinHunt token?](#why-coinhunt-token)").

 Shield can work on every exchange.
 We’ll implement it for Uniswap first, then Sushiswap, then smaller DEXes.

 ![Uniswap](./img/uniswap.png?raw=true&sanitize=true "Uniswap")
 ![Sushiswap](./img/sushiswap.png?raw=true&sanitize=true "Sushiswap")

+If you want to be notified when we launch on Uniswap & Sushiswap, please [join our Telegram](https://t.me/ShieldFinanceHQ).

+## Why CoinHunt Token?

+CoinHunt Token (CHT) is used because Shield is a project of CoinHunt development group.
+We are looking forward to releasing more projects that buy & burn CHT.

 ## Install